Skip to main content

 When you use github.dev, all actions are managed through the "Source Control" view, which is located in the Activity Bar on the left hand side.
 For more information on the "Source Control" view, see "Version Control" in the VS Code documentation.

 Because github.dev uses the GitHub Repositories extension to power its functionality, you can switch branches without needing to stash changes.
-For more information, see "GitHub Repositories" in the VS Code documentation.
+See "GitHub Repositories" in the VS Code documentation.

 Create a new branch